LeeRippon/LeeRippon.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Lee and this is my personal website.
-I am a PhD student in Vancouver, BC and I am studying in the Department of Chemical and Biological Engineering (ChBE) at the University of British Columbia (UBC) in the [Data Analytics and Intelligent Systems (DAIS) laboratory](https://dais.chbe.ubc.ca/).
+I am a PhD candidate in Vancouver, BC and I am studying in the Department of Chemical and Biological Engineering (ChBE) at the University of British Columbia (UBC) in the [Data Analytics and Intelligent Systems (DAIS) laboratory](https://dais.chbe.ubc.ca/).

 Research
 ========

 My current research focus is centered on investigating machine learning (ML) algorithms for advanced process control (APC) and fault detection and diagnosis (FDD) in process systems applications.
-The industrial applciations of interest during my PhD include a kraft pulping process and a large-scale metallurgical process (along with simulated settings such as the Tennessee Eastman (TE) process).
+The industrial applications of interest during my PhD include a kraft pulping process and a large-scale metallurgical process (along with simulated settings such as the Tennessee Eastman (TE) process).
 During my MASc I was focused on profile estimation using compressive sensing and adaptive control for sheet and film processes (e.g., paper making).
 A notable characteristic of my research portfolio is that it involves significant collaboration with industry leaders and industrial operations.
 These collaborations greatly assist with positioning my research in a context that enables production of research with a real-world impact.

 Advising